-The 2014 Zero FX leverages the 2013's new battery cell chemistry, configuration, and enhanced reliability.
+The Zero FX power pack leverages proven battery cell chemistry, configuration, and enhanced reliability.
 Not only does the Z-Force® technology enable you to go longer distances (range may vary depending on riding type and conditions), it is also designed to last the life of the motorcycle.
 The integrated onboard charger minimizes charge time and can work in parallel with Zero's quick charge accessories to cut charge times by as much as 70%.